create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 RigidBodyCollection represents a system of bodies that interact within a single physics model.

-The RigidBodyCollection node belongs to the **RigidBodyPhysics** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 3.2 or higher.
+The RigidBodyCollection node belongs to the **RigidBodyPhysics** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy